Side Mediterranean Coast, Turkey Travel Guide

 Smart booking strategies result in the best accommodation and prices for your Side trip.

 These vary significantly by hotel and booking platform.
 Always check the specific policy before confirming your reservation.
-Many platforms and hotels have free cancellation up to a certain date, giving flexibility.
-All-inclusive resorts or non-refundable rates often have stricter cancellation policies.
+Many platforms and hotels have cancellable for free until a specific date, giving flexibility.
+All-all-inclusive resorts or non-refundable rates often have stricter cancellation policies.
 Understand these terms.

 Accommodation prices peak due to high demand.